heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 ### 👉 Recent appearances

-- Co-organized <b>a policy discussion series about healthy information systems</b> of 30 participants from both academia and multi-stakeholder agencies in USG— with Data & Society, as part of my work at CITAP 🎉
+- Co-organized <b>a policy discussion series about healthy information systems</b> of 30 participants from both academia and multi-stakeholder agencies in USG— with Data & Society, as part of my work at CITAP (winter 2022) 🎉

 - <b>"How are AI biases and harms reported and understood by their developers?"</b> @ Hussman School of Journalism and Media Junck Colloquium Speaker series (Dr. Nneka Logan) student panel🍁 collaborated project with Jaemin Cho